Global optimization of harmonic oscillator basis in covariant density functional theory: Global analysis of the convergence errors for moderately sized fermionic bases

-Fig.\ \ref{global-summary} provides a summary of global rms differences $\delta B_{rms}$ between exact and truncated solutions for all investigated combinations of $N_F$ and scaling factor $f$ including those which are not shown in Figs.\ \ref{global-NL5Z} and \ref{global-DDMEZ}.
-One can see that for the DD-MEZ functional the minimum of $\delta B_{rms}$ is located at $f=1.4$ for $N_F=16$, 18 and 20 [see Fig.\ \ref{global-summary}(a)].
-The same minimum is seen for the NL5(Z) functional at $N_F=20$ but it is shifted to $f=1.2$ for $N_F=16$ and 18 [see Fig.\ \ref{global-summary}(b)].
-The best reproduction of the exact results is provided by the $f=1.4$ scaling factor in the case of the DD-MEZ functional closely followed by the $f=1.6$ one [see Fig.\ \ref{global-summary}(b)].
-In the case of the NL5(Z) functional, the $f=1.2$ and 1.4 scaling factors provide the best and comparable reproduction of the exact results at $N_F=18$ and 20.
-For both functionals, the use of scaling factor $f=1.4$ instead of commonly used $f=1.0$ improves the global rms differences $\delta B_{rms}$ between exact and truncated (at $N_F=20$) solutions by a factor of $\approx 3$ and $\approx 3.9 $ for the NL5(Z) and DD-MEZ functionals, respectively.
+Fig.\ \ref{global-summary} provides a summary of global rms differences $\delta B_{rms}$ between exact and truncated solutions for the most of investigated combinations of $N_F$ and scaling factor $f$ including those which are not shown in Figs.\ \ref{global-NL5Z} and \ref{global-DDMEZ}.
+One can see that for the DD-MEZ functional the minimum of $\delta B_{rms}$ is located at $f=1.5$ for $N_F=20$ and at $f=1.4$ for $N_F=16$ with both factors providing comparable accuracy at $N_F=18$ [see Fig.\ \ref{global-summary}(a)].
+In the case of the NL5(Z) functional, this minimum is seen at $f=1.3$ for $N_F=16$, 18 and 20 [see Fig.\ \ref{global-summary}(b)].
+For both functionals, the use of above mentioned scaling factors instead of commonly used $f=1.0$ improves the global rms differences $\delta B_{rms}$ between exact and truncated (at $N_F=20$) solutions by a factor of $\approx 4.6$ and $\approx 4.8$ for the NL5(Z) and DD-MEZ functionals, respectively.

-Figs.\ \ref{global-summary}(b) and (c) also display additional results for $\delta B_{rms}$ obtained at $N_F=22$, 24, 26 and 28 with the $f=1.4$ scaling factor.
+Figs.\ \ref{global-summary}(b) and (c) also display additional results for $\delta B_{rms}$ obtained at $N_F=22$, 24, 26 and 28 with the $f=1.4$ and 1.5 scaling factors for DD-MEZ and $f=1.2$ and 1.3 ones for NL5(Z).
 One can see that for both functionals global rms differences between exact and truncated solutions almost linearly decrease with increasing $N_F$.
 This provides a useful tool in the selection of the basis size which generates required global accuracy of the description of exact solutions.

-Note also that scaling factor $f=1.4$ provides a very accurate description of charge radii at $N_F=20$: the global difference $\delta (r_{ch})_{rms}$ between exact and truncated values of charge radii is 0.009 and 0.003 fm for the NL5(Z) and DD-MEZ functionals, respectively.